 With so many wonderful things to do in the area, this beautiful manor house is a truly idyllic base for a luxurious family get together at any time of year.

 Over three floors.
-Ten bedrooms with TV: 1 x ground floor super king-size double with en-suite bath, shower over, basin and WC, 1 x first floor super king-size double with en-suite bath, shower over, basin and WC, 3 x first floor double with en-suite bath, shower over, basin and WC, 1 x first floor double with en-suite bath, separate shower, basin and WC, 2 x second floor super king-size double (zip/link, can be twin on request) with en-suite bath, shower over, basin and WC, 2 x second floor double with en-suite bath, shower over, basin and WC.
+Ten bedrooms with TV: 1 x ground floor super king-size double with en-suite bath, shower over, basin and WC, 1 x first floor super king-size double with en-suite bath, shower over, basin and WC, 3 x first floor double with en-suite bath, shower over, basin and WC, 1 x first floor family room with 1 x double and 2 single beds with en-suite bath, separate shower, basin and WC, 2 x second floor super king-size double (zip/link, can be twin on request) with en-suite bath, shower over, basin and WC, 2 x second floor double with en-suite bath, shower over, basin and WC.
 2 x ground floor basin and WC.
 Commercial kitchen.
 Bar.
 Breakfast room.
 Dining room with sitting area and gas and open fires.
 Sitting room with woodburner.
 First floor study.

 About the location